 Heat olive oil in a skillet over medium heat, add the zucchini and onion and garlic powders (or you can use a chopped onion and minced clove of garlic).
 Saute for 5 minutes.
 Add the corn and spinach.
 Season with salt and pepper.
 Cook, stirring, until the zucchini and corn are tender, 5 to 8 minutes.

 Stir together the vegetables and quinoa; add the chopped parsley.
 Serve immediately.

-A delicious Indian soup we have recently begun serving during sesshin.
+A delicious Indian soup we serve during sesshin.

 1 cup lentils (Toor Dal)